 Who We Are

-We want to be clear about our position: there is no doubt that more homes are required for our region.
+There is no doubt that more homes are required for our region.
 The Fast-track reforms are already considering some excellent and much-needed projects in the Queenstown Lakes area, and we fully support development that is well-located and aligned with the long-term strategic growth plan for the region.

 Many of us are professionals in the planning, architecture, economics and engineering fields who have worked on developments ourselves.
 Our purpose is to coordinate expert input and present a credible, evidence-based response to the Expert Panel on behalf of the wider Queenstown Lakes community.